Office Chair Lumbar Support: Types & Benefits

 2. Fixed Lumbar Support

-People with sensitive backs should invest in adjustable lumbar support better than a fixed one.
-You can still get a comfy ergonomic chair on a budget!
+Tip: People with sensitive backs should invest in an adjustable lumbar support rather than a fixed one.
+You can still get a comfy ergonomic chair on a budget.
 Similarly, you could purchase a lumbar support pillow to complement your office chair.

 3. External Lumbar Support